Julije Makanec

-Julije Makanec (Sarajevo, 19 September 1904 – Zagreb, 7 June 1945) was a Croatian politician, teacher, philosopher and writer.
-During the World War II in Yugoslavia, he was the Minister of Education of the Independent State of Croatia and a high-ranking member of the Ustashas.
+Julije Makanec (19 September 1904 – 7 June 1945) was a Croatian politician, teacher, philosopher and writer.
+During World War II in Yugoslavia, he was the Minister of Education of the Independent State of Croatia and a high-ranking member of the Ustaše.

 Early life

 Makanec was born in Sarajevo.
 He was educated in Osijek and Bihać, and studied philosophy at the University of Zagreb, where he obtained a Ph.D. in 1927.
 Between 1929 and 1940 he served as a gymnasium professor in Koprivnica, Bjelovar and several other places in Croatia, as well as in Leskovac, Serbia.
 In November 1940, as a member of the Croatian Peasant Party, he became the mayor of Bjelovar.
 Here he played an important role in the Bjelovar rebellion of 8 April that year when, after the revolt by Croats in the Royal Yugoslav Army during the early days of invasion of Yugoslavia, he declared the "resurrection of the Croatian state".